qbap/a7-ios7-downgrader/README.md

  - Add a boot splash screen
  - Test iPad mini 2 compatibility

- ## iOS 8& 9 Support
+ ## iOS 8 and iOS 9 Support

 as of right now the script supports up to ios 8 beta 4

 to support newer versions of ios, and subsequently iphone 6 and later we must first

-get a sandbox patch working with `Kernel64Patcher` as it is required for newer ios to boot with seprmvr64 patches
+get a static sandbox patch working with `Kernel64Patcher` as it is required for newer ios to boot with seprmvr64 patches

-ios 8.0 beta 5 can boot with seprmvr64 but it requires many attempts to boot and has many issues such as flickering screen& more

-ios 8.0 GM - 8.4.1 gets slide to upgrade screen without sandbox patches

-ios 9.0 - 9.3.5 boots past the slide to upgrade screen, but is met with endless sandbox errors during boot

 see https://files.catbox.moe/wn83g9.mp4 for a video example of why we need sandbox patches

-tldr ios expects `/dev/disk0s1s2` to have `protect` flag on ios 8+

-but ios hangs when trying to boot if `/dev/disk0s1s2` has `protect` flag set when using seprmvr64 patches

-this is because encrypted var partition requires sep

-however, ios 8 and 9 can boot just fine without encrypted var partition

-the reason it doesnt though, is because of sandbox

-any time smth tries to write to /var, it is met with an err bcz of sandbox on ios 8& 9 if u dont have encrypted /var partition

-once we statically patch out sandbox in the kernel, we will be able to boot ios 8& 9 perfectly fine
+once we statically patch out sandbox in the kernel, we should theoretically be able to boot ios 9 just fine

+ios 8 is more tricky because of the slide to upgrade screen situation

+ios 9 boots past the slide to upgrade screen, but is met with endless sandbox errors during boot

+the slide to upgrade screen is caused by "keybag never unlocked, ask after first unlock"

+in `dyld_shared_cache_arm64` there is `/System/Library/PrivateFrameworks/MobileKeyBag.framework`

+inside that framework are two notable functions

+`_MKBDeviceUnlockedSinceBoot`
+which should be patched to return 0x1

+`_MKBGetDeviceLockState`
+which should be patched to return 0x3

+however because it is inside of `dyld_shared_cache_arm64` i am unsure of how to patch it

+i was able to fix sideloading by patching the stubs for those external func calls inside `lockdownd` to make it think its unlocked

+but in order to fix not being able to access files and folders marked with `NSFileProtectionCompleteUntilFirstUserAuthentication` flag

+those two functions have to be patched in `MobileKeyBag.framework`

+this is important for data migration which is part of the first boot when u restore ios to a new ios version

 i hope all this makes sense& if someone can make that patch for me it would be greatly appreciated

-app store does not work on ios 8 beta 4, the version we use in the script, bcz of sandbox
+app store does not work on ios 8 beta 4, the version we use in the script, bcz of the aforementioned `MobileKeyBag.framework` mess

-it tries to install the app to /var but it cant bcz it is met with an err bcz of sandbox
+it tries to install the app to /var but it cant bcz it is met with issues bcz of `NSFileProtectionCompleteUntilFirstUserAuthentication`

-u can verify this for urself by checking diagnostics& usage crash logs on ios

-~~same thing happens with tweaks. we have fully working tweak injection on ios 8, it just gets blocked bcz of sandbox~~

-tweak injection is now fixed on ios 8.0b4 with the help of wtfis jailbreak, thx @TheRealClarity

-mf all of our issues would go away if we got rid of sandbox, ok?

-kthxbai

 ## Quirks

 passcode& touch id does not work, if the device ever asks you for a passcode it will accept anything as the passcode

-power btn seems to only work on newer versions of ios 7, and even if it does work you should not use it. bcz if you lock the screen while the phone is on, it will cause a deep sleep bug which causes the phone to be frozen at a black screen until you force reboot the device. i do not have the skills or expertise to be able to fix the deep sleep bug issue, but prs are welcome
+if you lock the screen while the phone is on, it will cause a deep sleep bug which causes the phone to be frozen at a black screen until you force reboot the device

-~~for tweaks to work, make sure do not hit restart springboard when cydia asks you to. instead, use assistivetouch to go to the home screen& go into the settings app and hit general and erase all content and settings. this does not delete any of ur data and will instead restart the springboard. if you don't do it this way, you will be stuck on a spinning circle after hitting restart springboard on cydia. do not do this more then once in the same boot otherwise springboard may crash~~

-tweaks are now working as well as respring but only on ios 7.1.2, for older versions you must do the crossed out instructions above for tweaks to work. it is highly recommended to use ios 7.1.2 bcz tweaks& respring works perfectly on that version

-app store may not work if you hit "erase all content and settings" due to a crash in `com.apple.StreamingUnzipService` caused by cydia substrate. to fix this, put the phone back into dfu and run the script again. install apps as needed from the app store while cydia substrate isnt loaded and then "erase all content and settings" again to load cydia substrate again
+app store does not work on ios 8*

 wifi does not work unless you connect to an open wifi network, in other words the wifi network must not have a password

-home button does not work unless you are using ios 7.0.3 or higher

-this script deletes everything on your phone, including the main os. pls backup all your data before using this script, as it will be unrecoverable after. use this script at your own risk, i am not responsible for any damages caused by you using this script

 when booting ios 8 you will find that you wont see any app icons on the home screen when you first slide to unlock. to fix this, slide up from the bottom of the screen and tap on calculator. once in the calculator app, press the home button and then you will be at the home screen and all your app icons will appear as normal

-ios 8.0 GM+ does not boot most probably due to missing sandbox patch, you can see https://files.catbox.moe/wn83g9.mp4 for a video example as to why we need sandbox patch to boot. there is a probably that this is what is causing slide to upgrade screen on ios 8.0 GM - ios 8.4.1, but is for sure what is causing ios 9 not to boot as seen in this video example

-tweak injection does work on ios 8, but it gets blocked by the sandbox. you can verify this by checking crash logs. once we get working sandbox patch with `Kernel64Patcher` we will have working tweak injection on ios 8

 ## Contact